rodhent/rodhent/README.md

 Things I like to do:

 - 📱 Applications.
-- 🏘 Architecture and Interior Design
+- 🏘 Architecture and Interior Design.
 - 😎 VR Presentations
 - 📸 Photography
 - 🪕 Music